SiyaMsiza/SiyaMsiza.github.oi/README.md

 - Big Data technologies and tools for handling large-scale datasets

 ## 👯 I’m looking to collaborate on ...
-- Data science projects focused on social impact, particularly in finance and renewable energy
+- Data science projects focused on social impact, particularly in business and renewable energy
 - Open source projects that are at the intersection of AI and environmental sustainability
 - Initiatives aimed at making data science accessible to a wider audience, especially in underrepresented communities